cmzzdev/next-fast-food/README.md

 bun dev
 ```

+# Store images in cloudinary

+> [!WARNING]
+> Using next-cloudinary library to use their widget to upload images.
+Need a cloudinary account, also need several env vars.

+NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=""
+NEXT_PUBLIC_CLOUDINARY_API_KEY=""
+CLOUDINARY_API_SECRET=""
+CLOUDINARY_URL=""

+Check ImageUpload.tsx component.
+Must to use the Preset name, you will need to create in cloudinary dashboard before use it
+Example: uploadPreset="nextfastfood"

 # Database POSTGRESQL on Render

 Create POSTGRESQL database via render and use the env vars in your project